DaMexicanJustice/A6/README.md

 [MediaPlayer](https://developer.android.com/guide/topics/media/mediaplayer.html) is a framework we can use when developing Android apps to play audio, video and images.
 It is basically a multimedia player and can handle a handful of media types.
 We will use this to play sound utilizing our speakers.

+#### What we need
+The following classes are used to play sound and video in the Android framework:

+MediaPlayer
+This class is the primary API for playing sound and video.
+AudioManager
+This class manages audio sources and audio output on a device

 ### MediaRecorder

 [MediaRecorder](https://developer.android.com/guide/topics/media/mediarecorder.html) is a framework that allows us to record audio utilizing the microphone of our smart phones.